vijiekambaram/ADFETLWorkshop/Before the HOL - ADF ETL Pipeline.md

    - **Storage account name**: Enter a unique name as indicated by a green checkmark.

-   - **Location**: Select the same region you used for Azure Databricks.
+   - **Location**: Select the same region you created at the beginning of this lab.
+.
    - **Performance**: Standard

    - **Account kind**: StorageV2(general purpose v2)